Mario Ivov

-Mario Valentinov Ivov (Марио Ивов; born 25 July 1999) is a Bulgarian footballer who currently plays as a midfielder for Pirin Blagoevgrad.
+Mario Valentinov Ivov (Марио Ивов; born 25 July 1999) is a Bulgarian footballer who currently plays as a midfielder for Vihren Sandanski.

 Career

 Pirin Blagoevgrad

 In June 2016, Topuzov started pre-season training with Pirin Blagoevgrad's first team.
 On 5 March 2017, he made his professional debut in a 0–3 away loss against Ludogorets Razgrad, coming on as substitute for Stanislav Kostov.

 Personal life

 In February 2025 he changed his name to Mario Vladimirov Ivov, taking his father's name.
 Until that, he used his mother's name and was known as Mario Magdalinov Topuzov.